TNO/knowledge-engine/docs/docs/get-started/knowledge-interactions.md

 This page describes how to register and execute Knowledge Interactions.

 ## How to instantiate a Knowledge Interaction?
+> You only need to register your Knowledge Interactions once.
+> They are, however, dynamic and can be added and removed if needed.

 <Tabs groupId="tke-usage">
 <TabItem value="java" label="Java">